Complete the 12 sentences below. Choose the best answer for each one. Some sentences have two correct answers. Choose both.

 Answers

-- On balance the evidence, the author stops short of claiming a direct causal link between the policy and the outcome.
+- On balance of the evidence, the author stops short of claiming a direct causal link between the policy and the outcome.

 - The paper unwittingly assumes that correlation implies causation, which weakens its central argument.